sjzeil/CoWeM/userReference/Public/markdown/markdown.md

 horizontally past a certain
 percentage of the page width.
 Any multiple of 5 can be given as a maximum with.
+33 and 67 are also suppported.

-If no value is given, the default is 50.
+If no value is
+given, the default is 50.

 If the sidebar contents have a